Loop Differential K-theory: Loop differential K-theory

 \section{Loop differential K-theory}

 In this section we gather the previous results to define loop differential K-theory, and give some useful properties.
-This definition given here is similar to the definition of differential $K$-theory given in \cite{SS}, which uses $CS$-equivalence classes.
-We take that definition of differential K-theory in what follows.
+This definition given here is similar to the definition of (even) differential $K$-theory given in \cite{SS}, which uses $CS$-equivalence classes.

 For any smooth manifold $M$ we can consider the collection of complex vector bundles $E \to M$ with connection $\nabla$.
 Definition \ref{defn:BCSexactness} provides an equivalence relation on this set, $BCS$-equivalence, whose equivalence classes will be denoted by $\{(E,\nabla)\}$.
 We say $(E,\nabla)$ and $(\bar E, \bar \nabla)$ are isomorphic if there is a bundle isomorphism $\phi: \bar E \to E$ such that $\phi^*( \nabla) = \bar\nabla$.
 By Proposition \ref{prop:BCSindepchoices}, $\phi^*\{(E,\nabla)\} = \{\phi^*(E,\nabla)\}$, so we may consider the set of isomorphism classes of $BCS$-equivalence classes of bundles.